 You can change the Keenetic web interface control port on the 'Users and access' page in the 'TCP port for managing the Keenetic' section in the 'HTTP port' field.

 Examples of how to provide access to an IP camera from the Internet can be found in the article 'Internet access to an IP camera connected to Keenetic'.

-'Enable authorization for the device with open web interface when using KeenDNS remote access'
+'Enable authorization for the device with an open web interface when using KeenDNS remote access.'